 Kolaj Institute’s Gallery in New Orleans presents exhibitions and connects Kolaj Institute and the artists we work with to the vibrant St. Claude Arts District.
 We produce 8-10 exhibitions a year and participate in Second Saturday, the neighborhood’s monthly art walk, putting the collage art, books and exhibitions in front of New Orleanians and visitors.

-The Gallery is located at 2374 Saint Claude Avenue, Suite 230, at the corner with St. Roch Avenue.
-(The door is located to the right of the Peach Cobbler Factory.)
+The Gallery is located at 2374 Saint Claude Avenue, Suite 230, at the corner with St. Roch Avenue above the Peach Cobbler Factory.
+The Gallery is open Thursday-Saturday, Noon-6PM or by appointment.

 CURRENT EXHIBITION